+- No Taking Photos

+- No taking Videos

+- No Audio recording
-- No Taking Photos - No taking Videos - No Audio recording - Only positive, respectful behavior is tolerated in this class.
-Please see Harassment (Bias) section at the end of the Syllabus. - To contact Dr. Pine by email put CHEM224 in the Subject field - Using the computers, cell phones and tablets may be allowed only by a prior agreement by the instructor.
-Must be operated on silent mode during lecture and discussion. - It is student's responsibility to follow the announcements, and all policies of the class. - The class lectures and discussions will be the most critical source of information for this course.
-If you miss a lecture, please find notes from another student in class. - Make-up assignments, exams, quizzes are not available for this course. - It is impossible to study organic chemistry without solving problems from the back of each chapter independently on one's own. - Classes will be given as a combination of the following formats: board, multimedia, use of models, discussions, independent and facilitated problem solving.

-- Dr. Pine's lecture slides if posted on Sakai may be doubling the material in the class or covering material that expected to be covered by students independently.
-Follow the announcements in class and ask Dr. Pine during the class, after or before the lecture if anything remains unclear. - The study guides in form of problems kits (discussion handouts) if assigned will be posted on Sakai, students must print these handouts, bring them to every class and follow all directions given in the handout (more details about the discussion handout and their incorporation in the final grades will be given during the first Discussion) - Please note that materials from this course cannot be shared outside the course without the instructor's written permission (as reminded by the CAS Dean's Office memo, Jan.
-8. 2018). - Organic chemistry 2 is heavily based on concepts covered in general chemistry and Organic Chemistry 1.
-If you feel hesitant about any of the concepts covered in previous classes you have to review it before coming to first class or during first week of the classes.
+- Only positive, respectful behavior is tolerated in this class.
+Please see Harassment (Bias) section at the end of the Syllabus.
+If any not respectful behavior of any student towards other students or instructor is observed it will be reported. - To contact Dr. Pine by email put CHEM224 in the Subject field.
+If email is sent without this specific subject it may be sent to Spam and/or overlooked. - Using the computers, smart watches, cell phones and tablets are not allowed.
+Must be operated on silent mode during lecture and discussion and has to be kept in a bag. - It is student's responsibility to follow the announcements, and all policies of the class. - The class lectures and discussions will be the most critical source of information for this course.
+If you miss a lecture, please find notes from another student in class. - Make-up assignments, exams, quizzes are not available for this course. - It is impossible to study organic chemistry without solving problems from the back of each chapter independently on one's own. - Classes will be given as a combination of the following formats: board, multimedia, use of models, discussions, independent and facilitated problem solving. - Dr. Pine's lecture slides if posted on Sakai may be doubling the material in the class or covering material that expected to be covered by students independently.
+Follow the announcements in class and ask Dr. Pine during the class, after or before the lecture if anything remains unclear.
+Communication is important! - The study guides in form of problems kits (discussion handouts) if assigned will be posted on Sakai, students must print these handouts if posted, bring them to every class and follow all directions given in the handout (more details about the discussion handouts will be given during the first Discussion) - Please note that materials from this course cannot be shared outside the course without the instructor's written permission (as reminded by the CAS Dean's Office memo, Jan.
+2018). - Organic chemistry 2 is heavily based on concepts covered in general chemistry and Organic Chemistry 1.
+If you feel hesitant about any of the concepts covered in previous classes or you did not memorize all the reagents from CHEM 223 or CHEM 221 class you have to review it before coming to the first class or during the first week of classes.